 This document puts forward the proposed interface between the DT and the AI agent to be used in the ASIMOV project.
-The proposed interface relies on three main ingredients: pre-processing, postprocessing and variations.
+The proposed interface relies on three main ingredients: pre-processing, postprocessing, and variations.
 In the context of pre-processing, existing solutions include input shaping through discretization or, more generally, input parameterization, encoding and decoding, and input interpolation.
 Pre-processing solutions must ensure constraint handling.
 Post-processing can be divided into the following categories: information preparation, state shaping, and reward function formulation.
-Information preparation encompasses integration, noise handling, cleaning, missing data imputation, normalization and transformation.
+Information preparation encompasses integration, noise handling, cleaning, missing data imputation, normalization, and transformation.
 State shaping techniques include restoring the Markov property, extracting features from the output of the process, and building observers to estimate hidden information.
 Solutions for formulating reward functions include reward shaping and reward machines.
 Variations can be introduced in different places in the model, including disturbance variations, system configuration variations and domain variations, and can be introduced randomly, via space-filling, or via neural networks.
 For each of the two main use cases of the project, the Electron microscope and the Unmanned Utility Vehicle pre-processing, post-processing and variations were instantiated, and use-case-specific training features were discussed.
+The last chapter of the document was dedicated to the most important lessons learned during the project regarding pre- and postprocessing, and variations.